DavidiaCostant/astrophotopy/DOCS.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 # FlexIm object
 The FlexIm object is a multi-image container.
-The purpose of this object is to group within it a homogeneous set of images (i.e. all the dark frames taken or the red filter frames for a monochromatic workflow).
+The purpose of this object is to group within it a homogeneous set of images (i.e. all the dark frames taken or the red filter frames for a monochromatic processing workflow).

 ```python
 class FlexIm: